• Skip to primary navigation

 Step 2: Peel and chop the garlic.
 Chop the nuts - this will make grinding them easy.

-Step 3: To the food processor add the chopped nuts, garlic and black pepper corns.
+Step 3: Place the chopped nuts, garlic, and black peppercorns in the food processor jar.
 Grind them till they are finely powdered.

 Step 5: The mixture in the jar should be a smooth paste by now.
-At this stage, add in the basil - leaves and stems, chilli flakes and the olive oil.
-Now grind these in pulse motion.
-The idea here is to not grind the basil and chilli flakes smooth - you should see specks of green and red.
+At this stage, add in the basil - leaves and stems, chili flakes, and olive oil.
+Now grind these in short bursts.
+The idea here is to not grind the basil and chili flakes smooth - you should see specks of green and red.
 This gives the pesto a lovely texture.

 Voila!
 The pesto is ready.
-Store it in a clean glass jar with a tight fitting lid.
-Store it in the fridge and this will keep fresh for up to 2 weeks.
+Store it in a clean glass jar with a tight-fitting lid.
+Store it in the fridge and this will keep it fresh for up to 2 weeks.

-You may find that the three types of spices that I have used in this recipe is a bit much for your taste.
+You may find that the three types of spices that I have used in this recipe are a bit much for your taste.
 If that is the case, use any one or two sources of heat here.
 Maybe only black peppercorns.
-Or a combination of black pepper and red chilli flakes and skip the jalapeno entirely.
+Or a combination of black pepper and red chili flakes and skip the jalapeno entirely.

 The good thing about pesto is that it is a forgiving dish.
 You can add a bit of this and tweak the quantity of that and it will still taste good.